 JUL.
 3-15: EXPLORING SVALBARD, GREENLAND & ICELAND Our itinerary, in keeping with the nature of an expedition, will be a thoughtfully considered framework based on our experience in this dynamic Arctic region.
 We'll take advantage of our 'human resources'-our experienced captain, expedition leader and naturalists-as well as our technological resources.
-Armed with the latest satellite imagery, we'll chart where the ice is impenetrable, and where there are leads guiding us to exciting discoveries.
+Armed with the latest satellite imagery, we'll chart where the ice is impenetrable, and where there are leads quiding us to exciting discoveries.
 We have an ice-strengthened hull and forward-searching sonar, plus agile Zodiacs and kayaks, allowing us to make forays among the ice.
 The undersea specialist will deploy the ROV and cameras, bringing back imagery few, if any, have ever seen.
 And with unforgettable days in the ice, and two professional photographers on board, you'll get your best photos ever.
 Svalbard is a place of deep fjords, snowcapped mountains, massive ice sheets, and one of the best places on the planet to observe majestic polar bears in their natural habitat.
 Venture to the foot of vast tidewater glaciers, kayak among sparkling icebergs, hike the tundra, and explore fjords that split the coastline.
 Svalbard's wonders are a prelude to discoveries on unknown shores, following the ice's edge.
 Our quest is to discover the Arctic's grand wilderness.
 Be on deck as our captain navigates between icebergs that drift from the calving glaciers.
-And if the ice yields, we'll aim to explore some of the fjords on the east coast of Greenland, awakening from winter's icy grip.
+If the ice yields, we'll aim to explore some of the fjords on the east coast of Greenland, awakening from winter's icy grip.
 If the ice is unrelenting, we'll explore a bit further south down the coast.
-And if the ice is completely unrelenting, we will head to Iceland.
+If we find it to be completely impenetrable, we will make our way to Iceland.
 Our journey ends on the west coast of Iceland: Ísafjördur, a picture postcard of Icelandic life; the immense Látrabjarg cliffs, home to a huge population of razorbills; and Flatey Island, a former trading post.
-(B,L,D daily) JUL.
+(B,L,D Daily) JUL.
 16: REYKJAVÍK/DISEMBARK/U.S. We'll see Iceland's capital, Reykjavík, for a guided overview of the old town, visit the famous Blue Lagoon thermal baths, and have lunch prior to our flight home.
-(B,L) EXPEDITION DETAILS DATES: 2019 Jun.
+(B,L) EXPEDITION DETAILS DATE: 2019 Jun.
 30 SPECIAL OFFERS:

-Book now to receive COMPLIMENTARY CHARTER AIRFARE (one-way Oslo/ Longyearbyen).
+Book by Dec.
+31, 2018 to receive COMPLIMENTARY CHARTER AIRFARE (one-way Oslo/Longyearbyen).
 Plus, we will cover your bar tab and tips to the crew.
-OPTIONAL EXTENSIONS Take a four-day post-voyage to Iceland, a one-day post-voyage extension to Reykjavík's Golden Circle & Blue Lagoon, or a three-day post-voyage extension Glacier Heli-Hiking in Iceland.
-See page 21 or our website for details.
+OPTIONAL EXTENSIONS Take a five-day pre-voyage extension to Norway, four-day post-voyage to Iceland, a one-day post-voyage extension to Reykjavik's Golden Circle & Blue Lagoon, or a three-day post-voyage extension Glacier Heli-Hiking in Iceland.
+See pages 11 and 44 or visit our website for details.
 NATIONAL GEOGRAPHIC PHOTOGRAPHER Travel with Nick Cobbing in 2019.
 Learn more at expeditions.com/photo